 Both React and Vue

-Several aspects determine the final cost of development, including the speed of development and license.
+Several aspects determine the ultimate cost, including the development speed and license.

 You’ll have no licensing issues with the two technologies, either.
 Both are MIT-licensed.
 Thus, you can use Vue or React for building commercial applications.